Note

 - Have the When an agent calls the flow trigger and a response action of Respond to the agent.

 When you create an agent flow in Copilot Studio as a new tool added to an agent, the required flow trigger and response action are added for you.
-You can modify an existing flow for use with agents by updating it to use this trigger and this response action.
+You can also modify an existing flow for use with agents by updating it to use this trigger and response action.

 Prerequisites